bullet-db/bullet-db.github.io/docs/ws/setup.md

 ## Prerequisites

 In order for your Web Service to work with Bullet, you should have an instance of the Backend such as [Storm](../backend/storm-setup.md) and a PubSub instance such as [Storm DRPC](../pubsub/storm-drpc.md#setup) or [Kafka](../pubsub/kafka.md#setup) already set up.
+Alternitively you can run the RESTPubSub as part of the web service.
+See [RESTPubSub](../pubsub/rest.md) for more info.

 ## Installation